WilstonOreo/sdf2mesh/README.md

 ## Known issues

 * When the SDF is out of bounds, mesh generation might fail
-* Crashes with resolutions above 2048 pixels
+* Crashes with resolutions above 2048